Uri S. Adler, M.D.

 Dr. Adler joined Kessler Institute in 2002 as a staff physiatrist and currently serves as the Director of Stroke Rehabilitation Services.

 Dr. Adler's major research interests include therapeutic Botox injections after stroke, new treatments for motor recovery in stroke patients, and swallowing disorders.
 He has co-written several research articles that have appeared in professional journals.
 In addition, Dr. Adler co-authored a chapter on "Dysphagia" for a new text titled Medical Management of the Adult with a Neurological Disability and contributed a chapter on protheses and orthoses to Clinics in Geriatric Medicine.

 He is a member of the American Academy of Physical Medicine and Rehabilitation, the Association of Academic Physiatrists and the American Paraplegia Society.

 - Pain Management

 Director of Stroke Rehabilitation Services, Kessler Institute for Rehabilitation - Saddle Brook campus

-Instructor, Department of Physical Medicine and Rehabilitation, University of Medicine and Dentistry of New Jersey-New Jersey Medical School
+Assistant Professor, Department of Physical Medicine and Rehabilitation, Rutgers New Jersey Medical School